 About Kids in the Know

 The program is used in thousands of schools across Canada and has received the nationally-recognized Curriculum Services of Canada seal of approval.
 Lessons are matched to outcomes mandated by Departments of Education in all jurisdictions across Canada.
-Topics include healthy relationships, safe and responsible use of technology, addressing high-risk behavior, picture permanence online, as well as building capacity to handle difficult situations and knowing when to seek help.
+Topics include healthy relationships, safe and responsible use of technology, addressing high-risk behavior, the public nature of the internet and loss of control of shared content, as well as building capacity to handle difficult situations and knowing when to seek help.

 The core foundation of Kids in the Know is based on the Seven Root Safety Strategies and the Four Root Safety Environments.
 These root safety principles are protective factors for kids to incorporate into their daily lives to increase their safety.
 In developing the root safety strategies, a brain-based approach was used to increase children’s rate of retention and to facilitate recall.
 Rhythm, rhyme, repetition, and multi-modal methods (i.e. visual, auditory, and kinesthetic) are incorporated throughout the program.